Synthetix Improvement Proposals

 Once assessed, a SIP is moved into

 Feasibility and a Core Contributor is assigned.
 The Core Contributor will work with the author to conduct a feasibility study.
 Once the Author and the Core Contributor are satisfied, a SIP is moved to

 SC Review Pending.
 Once the Spartan Council has formally reviewed the SIP during the SIP presentation they can either move it to a vote or send it back to

 spartancouncil.eth snapshot space connected on the staking dApp.
 If a vote by the Spartan Council reaches a super majority, the SIP is moved to

 Once the SIP has been implemented by either the protocol DAO or the SIP author and relevant parties, the SIP is assigned the

 Implemented status.
 Community members who successfully reach this stage are entitled to a reward from the Synthetix Protocol.

 SIP status terms

-- WIP - a SIP that is still being developed.
+- Vote Pending - a SIP that is awaiting a vote.

 - Approved - a SIP that has successfully reached a super majority Spartan Council vote in favour.